The end of alcohol in toners

 This toner is part of the our 3-step ritual: cleanser, toner, moisturizer.
 The toner is the perfect balancer after the cleanser, and prepares the skin for the moisturizer.
 It's the perfect power trio.

 So, it's really true.
 Simple alcohols are no longer necessary in skin care.
 They simply don't fit the needs of modern skincare products and their users.
 They cause inflammation, dryness, UV sensitivity, and they damage skin cells.
-And even more importantly, these alcohols are not beneficial when treating acne prone skin.
+And even more importantly, these alcohols are not the best acne treatment out there.

 Yes, we still love fatty alcohols.
 They're gentle yet impactful, and are a true win when found in a skin care product.